cashubtc/nuts/xx.md

 A mint can delegate to multiple other mints.
 If a set of mints all act as delegates for each other, they collectively inherit a **1-of-n liveness** property: as long as one mint in the set stays online, the users of every mint in the set can redeem their funds.

 > [!IMPORTANT]
 > This is **ordered custodial failover, not trustless unilateral exit.** It improves recovery from liveness failures, not from malicious custody.
 Users are **not** protected if the original mint steals reserves before failing or is insolvent, and after failover they inherit the usual custodial trust assumptions under the delegate mint.
-It only ensures that *"the original mint disappeared"* no longer means *"the funds are lost forever."*
+It only ensures that _"the original mint disappeared"_ no longer means _"the funds are lost forever."_

 ## Overview

 The scheme has four parts, three of which are wire-protocol concerns specified normatively here, and one (the on-chain reserve) which is informational:

-1. **Advertisement** — a Bobnnounces its delegates, the keysets it backs, and its spent-proof feed via [NUT-06][06] (normative).
+1. **Advertisement** — a mint announces its delegates, the keysets it backs, and its spent-proof feed via [NUT-06][06] (normative).
 2. **Spent-proof firehose** — a sequenced feed of spent-proof identifiers that delegate mints subscribe to and mirror locally (normative).
 3. **Failover redemption** — how a delegate accepts and pays out the original mint's proofs after taking over (normative).
 4. **Reserve construction** — a recommended on-chain Taproot construction that enforces the failover ordering (informational, see [Appendix](#appendix-reserve-construction-informational)).